-- The syllabus in ORAL MEDICINE & RADIOLOGY is divided into two main - (1) Diagnosis, Diagnostic methods and Oral Medicine - (2) (II) Oral Radiology.
+- i.
+The syllabus in ORAL MEDICINE & RADIOLOGY is divided into two main parts. - (1) Diagnosis, Diagnostic methods and Oral Medicine - (2) (II) Oral Radiology.
 Again the part ONE is subdivided into three sections.
 (A) Diagnostic methods (B) Diagnosis and differential diagnosis (C) Oral Medicine & Therapeutics. - ii.
-Emphasis should be laid on oral manifestations of systemic diseases and ill-effects of oral sepsis on general health. - To avoid confusion regarding which lesion and to what extent the student iii. should learn and know, this elaborate syllabus is prepared.
+Emphasis should be laid on oral manifestations of systemic diseases and illeffects of oral sepsis on general health. - iii.
+To avoid confusion regarding which lesion and to what extent the student should learn and know, this elaborate syllabus is prepared.
 As certain lesions come under more than one group, there is repetition.

 iv.
 Theory: 65 Hours (III yr.
-20 hrs, IV yr.
-45 hrs.)
+15 hrs, Final yr.
+Part.
+I. 50 hrs.)